nilanbais/storingsanalyse-generator/README.md

 ---
 ---
 # Class StagingFileBuilder
-MetadataStoringsAnalyses supplies modules for manipulating the metadata that is used in the storingsanalyses.
+MetadataStoringsAnalyses supplies methods for manipulating the metadata that is used in the storingsanalyses.

 ## Initializing a new instance of the class
 ```